Work-based learning information for industry and employers

 Industry voice will be critical to determining the network of provision we fund, informing TEC’s knowledge and ensuring the networks of provision are sustainable and meet sector needs.

-While industry will inform TEC’s knowledge of the network, it is not appropriate for industry to comment on the specific providers TEC funds.
-TEC will work with ISBs to understand what network of provision is required and will best meet their needs.
+Note that, while industry will inform TEC’s knowledge of the network, it is not appropriate for industry to comment on the specific providers TEC funds.

 Network of provision webinar